A company’s annual report is an important and ongoing component of its corporate financial reporting.

 The LMS [learning management system] was an expensive investment.

-The conventional use of square brackets is for editorial comment, and in this case you’re reminding the reader what ‘LMS’ stands for.
-Don’t do it too often, but it’s a good save to help your readers.
+The conventional use of square brackets is for editorial comment.
+In this case you’re reminding the reader what LMS stands for.
+Don’t do it too often; however, it’s a good save to help your readers.

-Also create a glossary in your annual report that includes explanations and definitions of these terms for the readers – and make sure you tell them where it is.
-Add ‘See Glossary’ in round brackets after terms that might need clarifying and make sure the Glossary is in the Table of Contents with a page number.
+Also create a glossary in your annual report that includes explanations and definitions of these terms for your readers.
+But don’t forget to tell them where it is.
+Add ‘See Glossary’ in round brackets after terms that need clarifying, and ensure the Glossary is in the report’s Table of Contents with a page number.